FortuneV13/harmony_node_stats/README.md

 ```
 cd ~/ && wget https://raw.githubusercontent.com/FortuneV13/harmony_node_stats/main/install.py -O install.py && python3 install.py
 ```
-You will be prompted to enter your vStatsBot token.

 Once complete you should get a ping from vStatsBot to know it installed correctly.

 A special thanks to Patrick (Easy Node Validator) for supplying this install script to help speed up the installation process.